Tech500/ESP32_nRF24L01_Remote_Relay/README.md

 Thanks to Google's Bard for answering my many prompts and Bard's guidence; especially with RTC_IO, Bard helped make this project a reality!

-02/04/2024 Files have been updated; supporting switching battery on/off, putting the ESP32 into Deep Sleep, and waking ESP32 from Deep Sleep; using external 0, RTC_GPIO pin.
+02/06/2024 Files have been updated; supporting switching battery on/off, putting the ESP32 into Deep Sleep, and waking ESP32 from Deep Sleep; using external 0, RTC_GPIO pin.

 SPI-ESP32 pin connections for ESP32 DEVKIT V1 board:

 MOSI 23, MISO 19, SCK 18, CE 5 CSN 21 IRQ 4, Vcc, and GND.
 Pins were verified by successfully running RF24 library's "Getting Started" example code.

 Project is a work-in-progress...
 No attempt to reduce current consumption...

+Update fixes issue of repeating cycle of on and off.
+Also fixed; issue of Deep Sleep immediately going out of deepsleep.
+Last issue was fixed by moving RTC_IO configuration to after enable RTC Power Domain enabling.

 William